base-org/pessimism/docs/architecture/etl.markdown

 #### Ingress Handler

-All process types also use an `ingressHandler` struct for ingesting active transit data from upstream ETL processs.
+All process types also use an `ingressHandler` struct for ingesting active transit data from upstream ETL processes.

 ### Process UUID (CUUID)

-All processs have a UUID that stores critical identification data.
+All processes have a UUID that stores critical identification data.
 Process IDs are used by higher order abstractions to:

 * Represent a process DAG
 * Understand when process duplicates occur in the system

 Process UUID's constitute of both a randomly generated `UUID` and a deterministic `PID`.
-This is done to ensure uniqueness of each process instance while also ensuring collision based properties so that processs can be reused when viable.
+This is done to ensure uniqueness of each process instance while also ensuring collision based properties so that processes can be reused when viable.

 A `ProcIdentifier` is encoded using the following four byte sequence: